dmulyalin/ttp/docs/source/Outputs/Formatters.rst

 By default ``excel`` formatter will replace existing `.xlsx` file, if ``update`` parameter set to ``True`` and output xlsx file exists, spreadsheet updated following this logic:

 * existing tabs appended with new data or left intact
-* new tabs created if they does not exists and filed with data
+* new tabs created if they does not exists and filled with data

 **Example**